-Since these researchers didn’t give a consumer-practical answer, I’ve presented a concurrent commercial perspective to the same body of evidence via an October 2019 review from the Australian founder of a company that offers sulforaphane products:
+These researchers didn’t give a consumer-practical answer, so I’ve presented a concurrent commercial perspective to the same body of evidence via an October 2019 review from the Australian founder of a company that offers sulforaphane products:

-“The harsh taste (a.k.a. back-of-the-throat burning sensation) that is noticed by most people who consume higher doses of sulforaphane, must be acknowledged and anticipated by investigators.
-This is particularly so at the higher limits of dosing with sulforaphane, and not so much of a concern when dosing with glucoraphanin, or even with glucoraphanin-plus-myrosinase.
+“Harsh taste (a.k.a. back-of-the-throat burning sensation) that is noticed by most people who consume higher doses of sulforaphane, must be acknowledged and anticipated by investigators.
+This is particularly so at higher limits of dosing with sulforaphane, and not so much of a concern when dosing with glucoraphanin, or even with glucoraphanin-plus-myrosinase.

 Taste wasn’t mentioned in the commercial review.
 Adverse effects were mentioned in this context:

-2. Commercial products from the clinical trial perspective:
+2. Commercial products from a clinical trial perspective:

 “Using a dietary supplement formulation of glucoraphanin plus myrosinase (Avmacol®) in tablet form, we observed a median 20% bioavailability with greatly dampened inter-individual variability.
 Fahey et al. have observed approximately 35% bioavailability with this supplement in a different population.”

-Avmacol appeared to be the John Hopkins product of choice, as it was mentioned 15 times in the clinical trials table.
-A further investigation of Avmacol showed that its supplier for broccoli extract, TrueBroc, was cofounded and is still run by a John Hopkins coauthor!
+Avmacol appeared to be the John Hopkins product of choice, as it was mentioned 15 times in its clinical trials table.
+A further investigation of Avmacol showed that its supplier for broccoli extract, TrueBroc, was cofounded by a John Hopkins coauthor!
 Yet the review stated: